fulaura/WatchThis/README.md

 Built this project on Spring 2025 with firends.
-I did all Python part
+I did database, vector search setup, and data transformation